ebi-gene-expression-group/ega_downloader/README.md

 ## Run download pipeline

 Clone this repository to the top directory.
-You'll need to copy EGA's 'decryptor.jar' app into the bin/ directory of this repo (since I didn't think it appropriate to redistribute that file).
+For Aspera dropbox, you'll need to copy EGA's 'decryptor.jar' app into the bin/ directory of this repo (since I didn't think it appropriate to redistribute that file).

 Then run: